Hawaii DOH Underground Storage Tank (UST) section

-- On neighbor islands, consultants may use alternative methods described in Section 5.6 of the HEER TGM to avoid the use of methanol for analyses of volatile organic compounds (VOCs) in soil samples, including freezing of samples in collector and extraction into methanol at the laboratory.
-Soil vapor samples collected at depth in the areas of UST systems may be used to assess the presence/absence of significant TPH in lieu of soil sampling for initial site assessment to avoid methanol transport by air (see Tables C-2 and E-2 in Appendix 1 of HEER EAL guidance).
+On neighbor islands, consultants may use alternative methods described in Section 5.6 of the HEER TGM to avoid the use of methanol for analyses of volatile organic compounds (VOCs) in soil samples.
+These include: freezing of samples in collectors and extraction into methanol at the laboratory, or soil vapor (SV) site assessment.

 See Table 9-5 in DOH HEER TGM for required petroleum constituent analyses by fuel type.
 Unknown USTs need TPH-g, TPH-d, TPH-o and sub-analytes on Table 9-5.*

-- Formats for the UST Initial Release Response report and Quarterly Release Response reports may follow the format of Site Investigation reports in DOH HEER TGM 18.5.9.
-Call DOH UST at (808) 586-4226 for additional information.
+Formats for the UST Initial Release Response report and Quarterly Release Response reports may follow the format of Site Investigation reports in DOH HEER TGM 18.5.9.

-* For gasoline and diesel UST releases following a confirmed UST release – DOH UST and DOH HEER request that TPH-d be added to TPH-g and gasoline sub-analytes in HEER TGM Table 9-5 for all groundwater analyses of gasoline UST releases, and that TPH-g be added to TPH-d and middle distillate sub-analytes for all groundwater analyses of middle distillate (diesel, jet fuel) UST release sites.
+* For all groundwater sampling at gasoline and diesel UST releases following a confirmed UST release – DOH UST and DOH HEER request that TPH-d be added to TPH-g and gasoline sub-analytes in HEER TGM Table 9-5 for all groundwater analyses of gasoline UST releases, and that TPH-g be added to TPH-d and middle distillate sub-analytes for all groundwater analyses of middle distillate (diesel, jet fuel) UST release sites.
 This is for groundwater analyses only.
 The purpose is to monitor changes in petroleum hydrocarbon chain length as a result of bio-degradation and physical degradation in the sub-surface.
 [Dec 18, 2018]

 Request for Public Record form – Facility files and documentation for regulated USTs in Hawaii and release sites.